-11.4 Responsibility, reporting, and risk management
+11.4 Responsibility and risk management

 BSH is responsible for managing the technical risk of a home savings and loan company within the Bank sector.
 This includes measuring the risk and communicating risk information to the risk management committees at BSH and to the Board of Managing Directors and Supervisory Board of BSH.
-Technical risk of a home savings and loan company forms an integral part of the DZ BANK Group's internal risk reporting system.

 A special collective simulation, which includes the integrated effects of a (negative) change in customer behavior and a drop in new business, is used to measure the technical risk of a home savings and loan company on a quarterly basis.
+The input parameters are selected to ensure a confidence level of 99.9 percent.
+Due to the specifics of building society operations, effects beyond a holding period of 1 year are taken into account for the technical risk of a home savings and loan company.
 The results from the collective simulation for the technical risk of a home savings and loan company are fed into a long-term forecast of earnings.
 The variance between the actual earnings in the risk scenario and the earnings in a base forecast with the same reference date is used as a risk measure.
 The variance is discounted to produce a present value.
 The total present value of the variances represents the technical risk of a home savings and loan company and therefore the risk capital requirement for this type of risk.
 Concentrations of this risk are most likely to arise from new business risks.